GakuruAlex/binary_search/README.md

 ## Problem Statement ##

 Given a list of sorted integers in descending order, find the position of a given number.
+Minimize the number of times you access the elements of the lit.

 ## Input ##